Midorina/time-management-tool/README.md

 # time-management-tool
-A small script that shutdowns the computer when the PC exceeds the time its allowed to be open.
+A small script that shutdowns the computer when the PC exceeds the time it's allowed to be open.

 # Usage
 Edit the allowed hours in the `main.pyw`.